tcltk/tklib/embedded/md/tklib/files/modules/notifywindow/notifywindow.md

 # <a name='section2'></a>ACKNOWLEDGMENTS

-notifywindow was inspired by the Growl notification package for Mac OS X, but shares no code with that project whatsoever\.
+While __notifywindow__ was inspired by the Growl notification package for Mac OS X, it shares no code with that project whatsoever\.

 # <a name='section3'></a>Bugs, Ideas, Feedback